kamila-dudzinska/SAP-Ariba-Mock-Data-Generator-for-Procurement-Analytics/README.md

 --> because I do my projects from A to Z - AI helped me with names of companies and names of users, the rest is my own work.
 I prefer to work harder and understand the logic, cause one created it will be possible to easy repaeted in other environment.

+Future Improvements ✨

+- Expand the dataset with additional fields sourced from CORA to simulate multi‑system reporting (SAP Ariba + CORA)

+- Implement cross‑system merge logic to reflect real procurement workflows and enable deeper invoice‑related analysis

+- Extend the Jupyter Notebook with detailed description of SAP-Ariba-Mock-Data-Generator-for-Procurement-Analytics including the regex, business logic and rules

+- Introduce modular data generators to support future integration with other ERP or financial systems 🧩

 The script in the attachment.
 Below some pictures of code and generated excel file
 ![kod](images/mock1.png)
 ![kod2](images/mock2.png)